lidaichen1999/lidaichen1999.github.io/_pages/about.md

   - /about.html
 ---

  <font color=Red>I'm interested in Natural Language Processing and Cyber-Security.
-I am looking for an opportunity to study for a PhD/MPhil starting in 2022.</font>
+I am looking for an opportunity to pursue a PhD/MPhil starting in 2022.</font>
 <br>

 Education